 - 2 pinches salt

-- Vanilla ice cream (purchased or homemade - about 1 cup; for dairy-free / vegan, try our coconut milk ice cream, with or without the mint flavor, but make sure to freeze for several hours until hard prior to assembly of the sandwiches)
+- 1 cup vanilla ice cream (for dairy-free / vegan, try our coconut milk ice cream with or without the mint flavor, frozen for several hours prior to assembly of the sandwiches)

 - In the bowl of a food processor, process 2 cups walnuts, ½ cup cocoa powder, and 2 pinches kosher salt.

 - Remove the pits from 8 medjool dates.
-Turn on the processor and add each date to the bowl until rough crumbles form.
+Turn on the processor and add each date to the bowl, stopping when rough crumbles form.

 - Line a baking sheet with wax paper.
-Pour out the crumbles onto the wax paper, and press them together into a thin layer, about ¼ inch thick.
-Cut into 8 circles with a circular biscuit cutter, about 2½ inches in diameter (you can use the "scraps" after cutting a few circles and press them together again to form enough circles).
+Pour out the crumbles onto the wax paper and press them together into a thin layer, about ¼ inch thick.
+Cut into 8 circles with a circular biscuit cutter, about 2½ inches in diameter (use the "scraps" after cutting a few circles and press them together again to form all 8 circles).
 Place the baking sheet in the freezer and freeze for 30 minutes to 1 hour until firm.

-- Remove the sheet from the freezer and spread vanilla ice cream onto 4 cookies, using your fingers or a spoon to shape it (it will be cold!).
+- Remove the baking sheet from the freezer and spread vanilla ice cream onto 4 cookies, using your fingers or a spoon to shape it.
 Top with the remaining cookies and freeze again until ready to enjoy.